asynkron/protoactor-go/README.md

 You need to ensure that your `$GOPATH` variable is properly set.

-Next, install the [standard protocol buffer implementation](https://github.com/google/protobuf) and run the following commands to get all the neccessary tooling:
+Next, install the [standard protocol buffer implementation](https://github.com/google/protobuf) and run the following commands to get all the necessary tooling:
 ```
 go get github.com/gogo/protobuf/proto
 go get github.com/gogo/protobuf/protoc-gen-gogo